LONDON SCHOOL OF MEDIA AND MANAGEMENT GOVERNANCE & STRUCTURE

 VIII.
 To be LSMM’s legal authority and, as such, to ensure that systems are in place for meeting LSMM’s legal obligations, including those arising from contracts and other legal commitments made in the name of LSMM

 IX.
-To make such provision as it thinks fit for the general welfare of Learners, in consultation with the Executive Committee.
+To make such provision as it thinks fit for the general welfare of Students and Learners, in consultation with the Committee.

 X. To ensure that it has adequate insurance cover.
 The board should determine its own level of cover but should include buildings and contents, business continuity, employer’s and public liability and any cover required for motor vehicles.
 This list is not exhaustive;